open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 While both Prometheus and OTel emit metrics, there is a lot to cover on the differences and similarities, and is out of scope for this article.
 Rather, we want to show you how OTel supports Prometheus, specifically in a Kubernetes environment.
-You will learn:
+You'll learn:
 * How the OTel Collector's Prometheus Receiver can be used to ingest Prometheus metrics.
-* How the OTel Operator's Target Allocator (TA) can be used for Prometheus service discovery.
-* How the TA ensures even distribution of Prometheus targets.
 * Alternative methods for Prometheus metric collection through OTel-native options such as the K8s cluster receiver and Kubelet stats receiver.

+We will also do a technical dive into the OTel Operator's Target Allocator (TA) and learn:
+* How it can be used for Prometheus service discovery.
+* How it ensures even distribution of Prometheus targets.

-## Prometheus
+## Prometheus and OpenTelemetry
 Prometheus encompasses many things, including [a time-series data store, monitoring and alerting tool](https://prometheus.io/), and data format, known as [Prometheus text-based exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#exposition-formats).